 The neckline photo above right comes from McQueen’s Empire Line Mini Dress, an a/w 2014 item.
 We show it below, as well as the brand’s Pleated Mini Dress from the same collection, it echoes the tightly fitted bodice, and dual/dropped waistline of Kate’s piece.

-Kate was in a Jane Taylor hat, that label’s designs increasingly become a go-to brand for major events.
+Kate was in a Jane Taylor hat, that label’s designs have increasingly become a go-to brand for major events.

-The hat is described as “Classic straw beret with intricate tonal hand dyed ruffle detail.
+The hat is described as “Classic straw beret with intricate tonal hand-dyed ruffle detail.
 Perfect for Summer Wedding, Christening or the Races.”
 It sells for £615, about $1000 at today’s exchange rates.